Skatteetaten/documentation-template/README.md

 ## Publishing the github pages

-**Make sure you have a branch called gh-pages in your project, this branch will publish the github pages**
+- **Make sure you have a branch called gh-pages in your project, this branch will publish the GitHub pages**
+- **Go to https://github.com/Skatteetaten/<repository>/settings and select gh-pages as source for GitHub pages and click save**

 To build the documentation pages with gatsby